 GPAT is national level online computer based test of 180 minutes duration.
 It is conducted for admission to 800 participating institutes in M.Pharm courses.
 Applicants passed the bachelor’s degree in pharmacy (4 years, including lateral entry students) or equivalent from a recognized university are eligible to apply for GPAT.
 Applicant should be Indian citizen and There is no age limit for GPAT.

-The Graduate Pharmacy Aptitude Test (GPAT) is being conducted as an online computer based test since 2013.
+The Graduate Pharmacy Aptitude Test (GPAT) is conducted as an online computer based test.
 The exam pattern for GPAT is as follows: